murabus/murabus/content/publication/txcp/index.md

 # Summary.
 An optional shortened abstract.
-summary: In this paper, I develop a theory of gender-based vote shift and test it oin one of the worst cases of autocratization in the world.
+summary: In this paper, I develop a theory of gender-based vote shift and test it in one of the worst cases of autocratization in the world.

 tags:
 - Ideological incongruity